shadabjabbar/Competitive_Programming/Recursion/readme.md

 ## Important thing about Recursion
-All the lines and operator written before the recursive call are Executed First i.e executed when going from lower to higher Stack
+All the lines and operator written before the recursive call are Executed First i.e. executed when going from lower to higher Stack
-While All the lines and operator written after the recursive call are Executed when the base condition reached i.e executed when coming back from higher to lower Stack
+While All the lines and operator written after the recursive call are Executed when the base condition reached i.e. executed when coming back from higher to lower Stack

 ### List of Question